 Serengeti National Park is home to a large number animal species.
 These include the Big Five, herds of impala , Thompson’s and Grant’s gazelle, klipspringer, giraffe, warthog, roan antelope, bushbuck, hartebeest, eland, wild wildebeest, carnivores like the rare African golden wolf, African lion, leopard, striped hyena, spotted hyena, African wild dogs, honey badger, cheetah among others

 Serengeti is also home to variety of bird species.
 These include the Ashy starling, the Black crake, Ficher’s lovebird, the turaco, the red and yellow barbet large ostrich and very small finches. .

-DO I NEED CASH OR MONEY WHILE ON A GREAT SERENGETI SAFARI TOUR
+DO I NEED CASH OR MONEY WHILE ON A GREAT SERENGETI SAFARIS TOUR

 It’s good to have some knowledge about the currency you will need and it’s recommendable that you always have some cash on you to buy artifacts, cool drinks and give tips or donations.
 However much tourists may find it easy to pay using US Dollars, it’s also good to change your local currency for the Tanzanian Shilling.
 Credit cards are accepted at most major hotels and restaurants but if you are looking to save money then you need cash.

-HOW TO KEEP SAFE ON YOUR SERENGETI SAFARI TOUR
+HOW TO KEEP SAFE ON YOUR SERENGETI SAFARIS TOUR

 Serengeti is a wild place and therefore a guided tour is recommended and is a safe way to go about the great migration and it will give you plenty of time to simply sit back and relax.
 Self-drives are also an option but you might find that they are a bit more challenging when you don’t know the roads or if you feel a little hesitant when you come up close to animals.